erikleitch/riak_graphviz/README.md

 ## Nested node appends

-Calls to ```append`` can be made sequentially on a node, or any supported syntax may be arbitrarily nested.
-Thus the following code creates a call-stack of functions, the last of which itself calls a list of three sub-functions:
+Calls to ```append``` can be made sequentially on a node, or any supported syntax may be arbitrarily nested.
+Thus the following code creates a call-stack of functions, the last of which is a call-stack with three sub-functions:

 ```python
     node = Node({'label':'module1', 'color': 'blue'})